JaredTan/Pinned/docs/production.readme.md

 ## Technology

 This personal project uses Ruby on Rails with a PostgreSQL database on the back end, which provides ease in data fetching and storage with simple RESTful APIs.
-In conjunction with Rails, Pinned uses React.js with a Redux framework on the front-end as a modular way for front-end data flow.
+In conjunction with Rails, Pinned uses React.js with a Redux framework on the front-end for modular front-end data flow.
 Redux's predictable state and self-encapsulated React components that only change when their own data changes allow for web applications like Pinned to function with efficiency and scalability.

 ## Features and Implementation